What does a Catastrophe Adjuster do?

 After a man-made or natural disaster, a catastrophe adjuster, also known as an insurance adjuster, is in charge of inspecting property damages.
 His or her job is to work with an insurance policyholder to reach a fair and timely claim settlement.
 This is accomplished through a thorough physical examination of the damaged property.

 Jobs for catastrophe adjusters are always in demand.
-A claims adjuster must assess insured property damages caused an earthquake, tornado, fire, flood, or other disaster.
+A claims adjuster must assess insured property damages caused by an earthquake, tornado, fire, flood, or other disaster.
 There are numerous opportunities in this field.
 Public catastrophe claims adjuster jobs, independent catastrophe insurance adjuster jobs, and private business staff adjuster jobs are just a few examples.

 Claims adjusters who specialize in disasters should be physically capable of performing a variety of tasks.
 Climbing ladders, inspecting unsafe or hazardous materials, and working in unstable conditions, such as burned-out homes or floods, are just a few examples.
 In order to perform these tasks effectively, a catastrophe adjuster should strive to maintain a high level of physical fitness.